 Chalk up another milestone for Seagate, which this week announced it has shipped over 1 million self-encrypting laptop and enterprise hard drives.
 Seagate's hunch that there's a market for HDDs with built-in encryption so far seems to be spot on, and it hasn't hurt that these drives have managed to win U.S. government certifications.
 And thanks in part to computer makers like Dell, Fujitsu, Hitachi, IBM, and others stepping on board, Seagate said its enterprise SED shipments have tripled over the two quarters, while its laptop SED shipments have doubled in the past three years.

 Google has announced today that the 2-step authentication system that was rolled out for Apps users a few months back is going to be available to everyone soon.
 This system will dramatically increase your account security to hopefully alleviate the risk that your account could be hacked, or your password phished.
 The set up process will only take about 15 minutes, and makes use of your mobile phone.

 Mozilla has released an eleventh beta of Firefox 4, which includes a handful of bug fixes, speed improvements, and a new "Do Not Track" privacy feature.
 This last bit is perhaps the biggest change, or at least the one Mozilla is talking most about.
 Firefox users can check a "Do Not Track" box in the latest beta, which is found in the "Advanced" screen of Firefox's options.
-When selected, a header is sent to websites alerting them you want to opt-out of online behavioral tracking.

 An odd message on Mark Zuckerberg's fan page racked up over 1,800 likes and over 400 comments before the hacked post was removed, TechCrunch reports.
 Here's what it said: